 Abstract

-The research was conduct to explore the connection between loneliness and elderly well-being and to gauge the nature and extent of loneliness and well-being among elderly residing in district Faisalabad.
+The research was conduct conducted to explore the connection between loneliness and elderly well-being and to gauge the nature and extent of loneliness and well-being among elderly residing in district Faisalabad.
 It was the correlation study in which cross sectional research design was used.
 The total sample size was one hundred and fifty.
 Multi stage sampling technique was used.
 Interview schedule and two scales were used as instruments to gauge loneliness and wellbeing among elderly.
-The main assumption of the study was that there will be significant difference exists among loneliness and elderly well being.
-The major findings of the study are as following; majority of the respondents were feeling lower level of loneliness and almost one third exhibited high level of loneliness.
+The main assumption of the study was that there will be significant difference exists existed among loneliness and elderly well being.
+The major findings of the study are as followings; majority of the respondents were feeling lower level of loneliness and almost one third exhibited high level of loneliness.
 Slightly more than half of the respondents reported high level of well-being.
 The result shows majority of respondents were living with family.
 Pearson Product Moment Correlation was used to discover correlation.
 The main findings showed there is negative significant correlation between loneliness and elderly well being.
 It was reported that there existed a significant difference between loneliness and elderly wellbeing, with family system.
 It indicted that members of joint family system have better well being than the members of nuclear family system.
 Whereas, no significant difference existed among the relationship of loneliness and wellbeing, with gender.
 In upcoming studies the different awareness program should be launched in order to aware the young generation about the psychological and sociological aspect of old adults as they live successful aging.

 Keyword; Loneliness, elderly well-being, family structure, Gender of elderly

-1.0 Introduction
+1.0 Introduction:

-It is ordinary that people search for happiness and social relations during their normal life including in their old age, yet according to Savikko (2008) loneliness runs with a significant number of people from early age till the finish of their lives.
+It is ordinary that people search for happiness and social relations during their normal life includingespacially in their old age, yet according to Savikko (2008) loneliness runs with a significant number of people from early age till the finish of their lives.
 Loneliness’ refers to how individuals evaluate their level and quality of social contact and engagement (Cornman et al., 2003).
 Loneliness has a significance prevalence among elderly and it may be a causative factor that are associated with disturbance of physical and mental health (Taube E, Kristensson J, Midlöv P, Holst G. and Jakobsson U,2013).Previous studies indicated that loneliness is significant with the low quality of life and increasing tendency towards the mental health problems(Cornwell and Waite,2009).
 Moreover, loneliness has been categorized as a major predictor of decreased wellbeing (VanderWeele, Hawkley, & Cacioppo, 2012).

 According to the WHO, there is no fixed criterion yet in routine 60+ individuals categorized in older adult’s category (Alpass and Neville, 2003).
 Aging is a biological and chronological process that effects complete body structure and increased vulnerability to chronic diseases (World Health Organization, 2014).